 Note: You want your inner layer to be wicking material – not cotton.
 The next layer should be insulating and warm like fleece, and the top layer should be waterproof but breathable like Gortex or Event.
 You can get away with cheaper non-breathable wet weather gear, but it is not ideal for long days as it sweats and you can become wet from the inside.
-We also suggest an insulated down jacket/vest with a hood that you can put on during breaks, or at night, as it will get cold during these times.
-We will most likely be staying in the huts which are heated on most nights, but we have to be prepared to sleep in tents if we are caught in bad weather, or the huts are full.
-It is a quiet time of year, so we would anticipate we would sleep in the huts on most evenings.
+We also suggest an insulated down jacket/vest with a hood that you can wear during breaks or at night, as it can get cold during these times.

 - Pair of short/long-legged compression shorts/pants (any brand of compressions shorts/pants are good)

-- Thermal long underwear and top (merino wool or polypropylene are best)
+- Thermal pants and top (merino wool or polypropylene are best)

 - Fleece jacket (medium weight)

-- Fleece trousers (nice to get into around the hut to let your trekking pants dry off or air out)
+- Light fleece trousers (nice to get into around the camp to let your trekking pants dry off or air out)

-- Down jacket/vest with a hood or synthetic equivalent (for temperatures below freezing plus wind chill)
+- Down jacket/vest with a hood or synthetic equivalent (for colder temperatures and wind chill)

-- Waterproof jacket and trousers (make sure the jacket fits over your down jacket/vest and breathable is better.
+- Waterproof jacket and trousers (make sure the jacket fits over your down jacket/vest and breathable material like Gortex is better.
 Also, make sure your waterproof pants can be put on without taking off your boots)

-- Gloves or mittens (waterproof, one thin pair, one thick pair that can be layered together)
+- Gloves or mittens (waterproof is an advantage, one thin pair, and one thick pair that can be layered together works well)